nastovg/zp-tapp/README.md

 * Validation of the conversion date not fully solved.( The date should not be in future and the if the user is querying between 23:59 and 00:01 a validation error might appear)
 * User first and last name are available as field in the user account after the user login.
-* The exchange rates gathered from the server are not cached on the client side